Ks4four/Ks4four/README.md

 - Ks4 has no original characters (digimons/tamers) and is not interested in creating any.
 - Ks4 can't handle writing about love due to being Asexual <img src="https://raw.githubusercontent.com/stephfuchs/queer-flags-as-svg/main/pride-flags/a-sexuality.svg" style="height: 1em; width: auto;">.

+## Features

-### Anki
+### English

-Ks4 does Anki.
+Ks4 is proficient in English.

+- They can write basic and simple erotica.

 ### Japanese

-Ks4 knows Japanese but stopped learning it.
+Ks4 has knowledge of Japanese but stopped learning it.

+- They can only write in everyday language.

 ### Chinese

 Ks4 knows a lot of Chinese, but they learned it for political purposes, not for erotica.

 ## Etymology